dk1242/dk1242.github.io/_posts/2025-06-12-Image Based Lighting-1-DiffuseIBL.md

 ![Spheres with irradiance map](/assets/images/irradianceSpheres.png) I have disabled the direct lighting for this output.
 So we can undertand it better.

+Now we are left with the specular part of IBL, which I will complete in the next blog because this one has already crossed a good length.

 <script>
 window.MathJax = {